CumulusNetworks/docs/content/cumulus-linux-59/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 {{< /tab >}}
 {{< /tabs >}}

 ### DHCP Relay for IPv4 in an EVPN Symmetric Environment with MLAG

-In multi-tenant EVPN symmetric environments with MLAG, enabling RFC 3527 support is required.
-You can specify an interface such as the loopback or VRF interface for the gateway address.
-The specified interface must be reachable in the tenant VRF configured for DHCP relay and be assigned a unique IPv4 address.
-EVPN symmetric routing environments with an anycast gateway that reuses the same SVI IP address on multiple leaf switches require a unique IP address for the VRF interface and must include the layer 3 VNI for this VRF in the DHCP Relay configuration.
+In a multi-tenant EVPN symmetric routing environment with MLAG, you must enable RFC 3527 support.
+You can specify an interface, such as the loopback or VRF interface for the gateway address.
+The interface must be reachable in the tenant VRF that you configure for DHCP relay and must have a unique IPv4 address.
+For EVPN symmetric routing with an anycast gateway that reuses the same SVI IP address on multiple leaf switches, you must assign a unique IP address for the VRF interface and include the layer 3 VNI for this VRF in the DHCP relay configuration.

 The following example:
 - Configures VRF RED with IPv4 address 20.20.20.1/32.
-- Configures the SVIs vlan10 and vlan20, the underlay interfaces swp51-swp52, and the layer 3 VNI VLAN interface for VRF RED vlan4024_l3 to be part of INTF_CMD list to service DHCP packets.
+- Configures the SVIs vlan10 and vlan20, the underlay interfaces swp51 and swp52, and the layer 3 VNI VLAN interface for VRF RED vlan4024_l3 to be part of the `INTF_CMD` list to service DHCP packets.
 - Sets the DHCP server to 10.1.10.104.
 - Configures VRF RED to advertise connected routes as type-5 so that the VRF RED loopback IPv4 address is reachable.

 {{< tabs "TabID366 ">}}
 {{< tab "NVUE Commands ">}}